yunchen-juuuump/yunchen-juuuump.github.io/index.md

 <!-- <img src="https://yunchen-juuump.github.io/yun.jpg" class="floatpic" width="360" height="480"> -->

-**Yun Chen (陈韵)** is a fourth-year Ph.D. candidate advised by [Prof. Trevor E. Carlson](https://www.comp.nus.edu.sg/~tcarlson/) in the **School of Computing** at National University of Singapore.
+**Yun Chen (陈韵)** is a final-year Ph.D. candidate advised by [Prof. Trevor E. Carlson](https://www.comp.nus.edu.sg/~tcarlson/) in the **School of Computing** at National University of Singapore.
 He is experienced with CPU microarchitecture design, power-/performance-efficient hardware design, side-channel attack exploration on modern CPUs, and Trusted Execution Environment (TEE).
+He will be joining [Microelectronics Thrust](https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/function-hub/microelectronics/) at the [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/) as an Assistant Professor in September 2024.

 <!-- I am a senior student majoring in **EECS** at Fuzhou University and Maynooth University (Ireland, combined degrees).
 Currently, I work as a research assistant in the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu).
 I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/)'s team at Cambridge University.